 \section{Abstract}

 Randomly coupled phase oscillators may synchronize into disordered patterns of collective motion.
 We analyze this transition in a large, fully connected Kuramoto model with symmetric but otherwise independent random interactions.
-Using the dynamical cavity method we reduce the dynamics to a stochastic single oscillator problem with self-consistent correlation and response functions that we study analytically and numerically.
+Using the dynamical cavity method, we reduce the dynamics to a stochastic single-oscillator problem with self-consistent correlation and response functions that we study analytically and numerically.
 We clarify the nature of the volcano transition and elucidate its relation to the existence of an oscillator glass phase.

-Synchronization of oscillators with different natural frequencies is a ubiquitous phenomenon occurring in physics, electronics, chemistry, biology, engineering, and even sociology that has been investigated for centuries~\cite{PiRoKu,Strobook,PiRo}.
+Synchronization is ubiquitous in nature and science~\cite{Strobook}.
+Periodic degrees of freedom with different individual frequencies tend to lock into phase coherent motion when weakly coupled to one another.
+Physics, chemistry, biology, engineering, and even sociology abound in examples~\cite{PiRoKu,Strobook,PiRo}.
 Quantitative studies flourished after 1984 when Kuramoto introduced a mean-field model of phase oscillators with random frequencies of spread $\si$ globally coupled with strength $J$~\cite{Kubook}.
-For small ratios $J/\si$ the time evolution of the oscillators remains incoherent whereas for large $J/\si$ they get locked and continue to change in unison.
-These limiting cases are, however, not tied to one another by a smooth crossover.
-Instead, the incoherent state remains stable up to a threshold value of $J/\si$~\cite{StMi91} followed by a sharp transition into an ordered state with gradually increasing degree of synchronization~\cite{Kubook}.
-Over the years, this original Kuramoto model with identical couplings between all oscillators has been investigated thoroughly and a wealth of information on it is by now available~\cite{Stro00,Acebron,PiRo}.
+For small ratios $J/\si$ the time evolution of the oscillators remains incoherent, whereas for large $J/\si$ they continue to change in unison.
+More precisely, the incoherent state remains stable up to a threshold value of $J/\si$~\cite{StMi91} followed by a sharp transition into an ordered state with gradually increasing degree of synchronization~\cite{Kubook}.
+Over the years, the original Kuramoto model with identical couplings between all oscillators has been investigated thoroughly, and a wealth of information on it is by now available~\cite{Stro00,Acebron,PiRo}.